candiddev/homechart/content/installing-homechart/server/on-your-network/installation/configuration-options.md

 ### signupDisabled

 Disables new account signups.
-Accounts can still be created/invited under the Admin > Household page and Settings > Household.
+Accounts can still be created/invited under the Admin > Accounts.
 Self-hosted instances should enable this after they have setup their household.

 ```
 Type: boolean